eliyahabba/AdaptEval/src/llm_eval/normalization/README.md

 ### Normalization

+**This is the centralized normalization system for the entire pipeline.**

 The normalization system supports two approaches:

 1. **Standard Normalization**: Per-score normalization to [0,100] range
-2. **IRT Normalization**: Per-scenario optimal thresholds for binary classification
+2. **IRT Normalization**: Per-scenario optimal thresholds for binary classification [0,1]

+**Note**: All downstream modules (including `tinyBenchmarks.training`) expect to receive pre-normalized data from this system.
+No additional normalization should be performed elsewhere.

 ## Standard Normalization